kapoios123/Employee-Productivity-Activity-Monitoring-System/README.md

 # 🛡️Archer (Enterprise Monitoring Suite)

-WorkFlow Sentinel is a dual-application ecosystem designed for workforce management.
+Archer is a dual-application ecosystem designed for workforce management.
 It consists of an **Admin Dashboard** for supervisors and a **Client Agent** for employee workstations, all synchronized through a shared SQLite database.

 ---